Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 Especially, "DNA in nanopores" is simulated for DNA transportation through nanepores, where counterion condensation and coion depletion are the keys of the nanoscale human cells.

+### 3D Electrostatic molecular dynamics simulation code ###

+First of all, we have a very easy electrostatic code of three dimensions that does Fortran 2003 compilation, and then parallel execution.
+It uses MPI v.3 and the Ghostviewer script.
+We use the Linux OS of 6 cores of 3 GMz, typically in our desktop workstation.

+The program starts with, (i) parallel setup and parameters, (ii) the initialization of ions and electrons by /init/, (iii) the main loop of simulation run /moldyn/, and (iv) closing of the code /gclose/.

+Code: @md3-para7.f03 with the parameter file paramE7.h, ca. 1600 lines.

 ### Simulation of charge inversion phenomena ###

 Charge inversion is about the macroions surrounded by the electrolyte of multivalent counterions